spiral/docs/framework/scopes.md

 as global objects.

 ## Explanation
-While processing some user request the context-specific data is located in IoC scope, available in the container only for a limited period of time.
+While processing some user request the context-specific data is located in the IoC scope, available in the container only for a limited period of time.
 Such operation is performed using `Spiral\Core\ScopeInterface`->`runScope` method.
 Default spiral container `Spiral\Core\Container` implements this interface.